Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 <img src="/_books/data-imports-guide/users/ldap/images/ldap_user_import_account.png" width="650px" alt="User Account Mapping Example"/>

 The directory attributes provided by default should be enough to get you started as they are typically where you would find this information referenced in most directory service implementations.
-However, it is prudent to check that the attribute specified does actually hold the information in your directory as expected. `User ID` and `User Type` are required, and mandatory.
+However, it is prudent to check that the attribute specified does actually hold the information in your directory as expected. `User ID` and `User Type` are mandatory fields.

 Directory attributes can be quickly mapped using the attribute picker located to the right of each field.
 The contents of the attribute picker are derived from the list of attributes you defined in the previous `LDAP Server` tab.